nikolp/spring-hoverfly/README.md

 ServiceA returns greeting "Hello {name}" at http://localhost:8081/ But it gets the name from ServiceB endpoint at http://localhost:8082/name

-ServiceA has an IntegrationTest which starts ServiceA on random port.
+ServiceA has an IntegrationTestWithHoverfly.java which starts ServiceA on random port.
-We need hoverfly to mock calls to serviceB
+It uses Hoverfly to mock calls to serviceB
-This is just a hoverfly learning example.
+This is just a dummy learning example.

 Of course, in this dummy project we can have a mocked version of com.example.serviceA.ServiceBClient instead.